-In Triage it is critical to remember that you won’t always get everything done.
+In business triage, it is critical to remember that you won’t always get everything done.
+The same holds true with business coaching.

 A couple of quick notes here to help you ‘do it yourself’.